Francismensah/CloudFormation/README.md

 # VPC with CloudFormation

-This CloudFormation template automates the creation of a Virtual Private Cloud (VPC) with public and private subnets, an internet gateway, and security groups.
+This CloudFormation project automates the creation of a Virtual Private Cloud (VPC) with public and private subnets, an internet gateway, and security groups.

 ## Architecture Diagram